Tight Bound for Estimating Expectation Values from a System of Linear Equations: Abstract

 \section{Abstract}

 The System of Linear Equations Problem (SLEP) is specified by a complex invertible matrix~$A$, the condition number $\kappa$ of $A$, a vector~$\bm{b}$, a Hermitian matrix $M$ and an accuracy $\epsilon$, and the task is to estimate $\bm{x}^\dagger M \bm{x}$, where $\bm{x}$ is the solution vector to the equation~$A\bm{x} = \bm{b}$.
-We aim to establish a lower bound on the complexity of the end-to-end quantum algorithms for SLEP with respect to $\epsilon$, and devise a quantum algorithm that saturates this bound.
+We aim to establish a lower bound on the complexity of the end-to-end quantum algorithms for SLEP with respect to~$\epsilon$, and devise a quantum algorithm that saturates this bound.
 To make lower bounds attainable, we consider query complexity in the setting in which a block encoding of $M$ is given, i.e., a unitary black box $U_M$ that contains $M/\alpha$ as a block for some $\alpha \in \mathbb R^+$.
-We show that the quantum query complexity for SLEP in this setting is $\Theta(\alpha/\epsilon)$.
+We show{, by constructing a quantum algorithm and deriving a lower bound,} that the quantum query complexity for SLEP in this setting is $\Theta(\alpha/\epsilon)$.
 Our lower bound is established by reducing the problem of estimating the mean of a black box function to SLEP.
-Our~$\Theta(\alpha/\epsilon)$ result tightens and proves the common assertion of polynomial accuracy dependence ($\poly(1/\epsilon)$) for SLEP, and shows that improvement beyond linear dependence on accuracy is not possible if $M$ is provided via block encoding.
+Our~$\Theta(\alpha/\epsilon)$ result tightens and proves the common assertion of polynomial accuracy dependence ($\poly(1/\epsilon)$) for SLEP { without making any complexity-theoretic assumptions}, and shows that improvement beyond linear dependence on accuracy is not possible if $M$ is provided via block encoding.